Prospectus

 Mandatory attendance

 Seminar attendance is compulsory.
-You may miss a maximum of two of the 13 meetings per subject (if you have a valid reason and provided younotify the lecturer and the study coordinator before the seminar that you will miss).
+You may miss a maximum of two of the 13 meetings per subject (if you have a valid reason and provided you notify the lecturer before the seminar that you will miss).
 If you have not prepared, do not participate and/or fail to bring the course material for a particular week, this may also count as absence.

 If you miss more than two seminars, you must contact the study advisor.
 If the study advisor believes there are special circumstances, they may decide that the maximum two absences do not apply.
 The study advisor will consult your lecturer(s) and inform you and your lecturer(s) of their decision.